Common Creatine Myths & Misconceptions Explained

 • 14-week research in older adults found that adding creatine to a weight training program improved the power output and muscle mass considerably.

-With the evidence-based research, It is now fair to say that Creatine Supplementation can lead to important muscle mass, This refers to both athletes who are untrained and elite.
+With evidence-based research, It is now fair to say that Creatine Supplementation can lead to important muscle mass.
+This refers to both athletes who are untrained and elite.

 Various studies concluded that Creatine can improve strength, power and high-intensity exercise performance: